-In Figure~\ref{fig:weather_plots}, we plot both the 90\% EB CS on $\Delta_t$ (top) as well as the corresponding sub-exponential e-values for the weak one-sided null $H_0^\sfw$ (bottom), between HCLR and IDR, IDR and HCLR\_, and HCLR and HCLR\_ on 1-day PoP forecasts, using the Brier score.
-Note that these are the same three pairs compared in Figure 3 of \citet{henzi2021valid}, which would correspond to e-values for the strong one-sided null $H_0^\sfs$.
-The EB CS is computed using Theorem~\ref{thm:main} and the gamma-exponential CM boundary from Lemma~\ref{lem:cm_boundary}; the e-values are then computed using Theorem~\ref{thm:eprocess} and the exponential supermartingale that constructs the gamma-exponential CM boundary for the CS, as described in Section~\ref{sec:eprocess}.
-We use the same set of hyperparameters ($c=0.1$, $v_\mathrm{opt}=0.5$, and $\rho=\frac{v_\mathrm{opt}}{W_{-1}(\alpha^2/e)+1}$ with $\alpha=0.1$, following Proposition 3(a) in \citet{howard2021timeuniform}) for both the CS and the e-values, as they rely on the same underlying supermartingale.
-Here we choose the significance level of $\alpha = 0.1$, because it roughly corresponds to the threshold of $10$ for e-values to be considered a ``strong'' evidence against the null \citep{vovk2021evalues}.
+In Figure~\ref{fig:weather_plots}, we plot both the 90\% EB CS on $\Delta_t$ (top) as well as the sub-exponential e-processes for the weak one-sided null $\calH_0^\sfw$ (bottom), between HCLR and IDR, IDR and HCLR\_, and HCLR and HCLR\_ on 1-day PoP forecasts at the four airport locations.
+Note that we compare the same three pairs as \citet{henzi2021valid}, who compare e-processes for the strong one-sided null $\calH_0^\sfs$.
+The EB CS is computed using Theorem~\ref{thm:main} and the gamma-exponential mixture boundary~\eqref{eqn:cm_boundary}; the analogous mixture e-processes are then computed using Theorem~\ref{thm:eprocess}.
+We use the significance level of $\alpha = 0.1$ for the EB CS, corresponding the threshold of $2/\alpha=20$ for each one-sided e-process.

-We first note from Figure~\ref{fig:weather_plots} that the lower bound of our 90\% EB CSs on $\Delta_t(p, q)$ and the e-values for $H_0^\sfw: \Delta_t(p, q) \leq 0$ share a similar trend over time, where e-values grow large when the lower bound grows significantly larger than zero, implying that the forecaster $p$ is better than the forecaster $q$, following \eqref{eqn:cs_stopping}.
-Whereas the CSs provide a (two-sided) estimate of $\Delta_t(p, q)$ with uncertainty, the e-values explicitly give the amount of evidence for whether one is better than the other.
-In this way, the two procedures complement each other for the purpose of sequentially vaild inference on $\Delta_t$.
-We finally note that, while the e-values are defined for one-sided nulls on $\Delta_t(p, q)$, we can also compute the e-values for $H_0^\sfw: \Delta_t(q, p) \leq 0$, and they would correspond to the upper bound of the EB CSs.
+We first note from Figure~\ref{fig:weather_plots} that the lower bound of our 90\% EB CS on $\Delta_t(p, q)$ and the e-process for $\calH_0^\sfw: \Delta_t(p, q) \leq 0$ share a similar trend over time, where the e-process grows large when the lower bound grows significantly larger than zero, implying that the forecaster $p$ is better than the forecaster $q$, using the stopping rule~\eqref{eqn:cs_stopping}.
+Whereas the CS provides a (two-sided) estimate of $\Delta_t(p, q)$ with uncertainty, the e-process explicitly gives the amount of evidence for whether one is better than the other.
+This illustrates how the two procedures complement each other for anytime-valid inference on $\Delta_t$.
+We also remark that, although we only plot the e-processes for one-sided null $\calH_0^\sfw(p, q)$, we can further compute the e-processes for $\calH_0^\sfw(q, p): \Delta_t(q, p) \leq 0$, and they would correspond to the upper confidence bounds of the EB CSs.